Dinesh Sharma (academic): Education and career

+Views and opinions

+Sharma explores the psychological significance of ancient ruins like Hampi, stating that such sites connect the past, present, and future, prompting reflection on self, time, and mortality, while emphasizing that these spaces evoke a sense of temporal transience often absent from daily life and noting that entire sites, rather than individual artifacts, offer insight into changing lifestyles and the passage of time.

+Sharma has critiqued the limitations of emotional intelligence (EI) in complex, multicultural workplace settings, arguing that EI addresses basic emotional understanding but falls short in navigating multilateral and cross-cultural dynamics.

+Personal life

 Sharma currently resides in Princeton, New Jersey with his wife, son and daughter; he continues to work in the private sector, while always teaching and writing.
 He is presently a board member of the International Council of Psychologists, Psychological Coalition at the UN (PCUN), and Manhattan Psychological Association.